waggle-sensor/sensors/v4.1/README.md

         "sensor_id": given_id_in_integer
 }

 b-1.
-Sensor table to read from a sensor that does not have its sensor id.
-Collect data every 5 seconds ** For i2c reading, user must write related code **
+Sensor table to collect data every 5 seconds from a new sensor that does not have its sensor id through i2c.
+** For i2c reading, user must write related code and re-flash the new firmware **

 "Sensor_Name": {
         "interval": 5,